 Cornelius Fichtner offers a free podcast that you can use to claim PDUs – good if you are trying to develop your skills or get your PDUs sorted for the year.
 He also offers a free taster of his PMP training.

-Many software vendors have free ebooks full of useful advice like this one, this one and these.
 You do have to expect a sales pitch or a mention of their product, but the fundamental guidance on project management is good and often better than you’d get through random Google surfing.

 Low Cost Resources

 There are dozens of places to go online to learn more about project management.
 Most of the options above have paid-for products as well, if you want to dive deeper and like the teaching style or resources offered.

 Coursera has a lot of options, but you’ll have to pay to access the materials beyond the trial and you’ll need to choose carefully to make sure the course you choose is going to meet your needs.
 I looked at one MOOC on time management for project managers (yes!
 I definitely need this) and found the syllabus was all schedule management techniques (no!
 I don’t want to learn about crashing, thanks anyway).
 The description wasn’t misleading, but I misinterpreted it.